min2ha/ukwa-site/content/target/62580/index.en.md

   "subject": "Political Action and Communication"
 }

-# True FLA- Democratic Football Lads Alliance, The (@TrueFla) on Twitter

 Set up in February 2018, The True FLA are a splinter group from the FLA that was established in June 2017.
 The FLA is a far right racist street movement in which fascists are organising.
 Despite its claims not to be racist.